Union of Random Trees and Applications: Introduction

-\end{theorem} In section 4 we will show how letting $k$ to grow with $n$ allows us to derive new upper tail estimates for the number of spanning trees in $G(n,m)$ and $G(n,p)$, as theorem \ref{main thm 1} gives an upper bound on the moments of the number of trees in $G(n,m)$ and $G(n,p)$.
-It is also worth noting that the method used to prove theorem \ref{main thm 1} is very different from the one used by Janson.
-Our method is a more direct approach and can be easily modified to the case where the trees are drawn from $\tau(G)$, where $G$ is not the complete graph. \\ \\ Lastly, as an application of the upper tail estimates, we will show that the number of spanning trees satisfies a version of the Law of the Iterated Logarithm (LIL).
-In order to state the result, we first mention a bit of history behind the problem.
-One of the most important results in probability theory is the Central Limit Theorem (CLT), which states that if $t_1,t_2,\ldots $ is a sequence of iid random variables, with mean zero and unit variance, then: where above $S_n:=\sum_{i=1}^n t_i$ and $N(0,1)$ denotes the standard Gaussian. \\ \\ Khinchin \cite{khinchin} and independently Kolmogorov \cite{kolmog} in the 1920s, showed that under the same conditions one has:
+In particular, if $k$ is a constant independent of $n$, then the total variation distance between $M_n$ and $Po(k(k-1))$ goes $0$. \end{theorem} We have not attempted to maximize the value of $\alpha$ because our methods do not allow $k$ to grow linearly in $n$.
+In Section 4 we will show how allowing $k$ to grow with $n$ allows us to derive new upper tail estimates for the number of spanning trees in $G(n,m)$ and $G(n,p)$ because Theorem \ref{main thm 1} gives an upper bound on the moments of the number of trees in $G(n,m)$ and $G(n,p)$.
+It is also worth noting that the method used to prove Theorem \ref{main thm 1} is very different from the one used by Janson.
+Janson's method proceeded by comparing with a dissassociated set of random variables and uses the moments method.
+Our method can be easily modified to the case where the trees are drawn from $t(G)$, where $G$ is not the complete graph. \\ \\ Lastly, as an application of the upper tail estimates, we will show that the number of spanning trees satisfies a version of the law of the iterated logarithm (LIL).
+In order to state the result, we first recall a bit of history behind the problem.
+One of the most important results in probability theory is the central limit theorem (CLT), which states that if $x_1,x_2,\ldots $ is a sequence of independent identically distributed (iid) random variables with mean zero and unit variance, then where $S_n:=\sum_{i=1}^n x_i$ and $N(0,1)$ denotes the standard Gaussian. \\ \\ Khinchin \cite{khinchin} and independently Kolmogorov \cite{kolmog}, showed that under the same conditions one has